 Important

-If you are using Microsoft Windows you will either need to enable WLS (Windows Linux Subsystem) or else use a free third-party tool such as PuTTY.
+• If you are using Microsoft Windows, you must enable WLS (Windows Linux Subsystem) or use a free third-party tool such as PuTTY.
 Alternatively, you can also use the built-in SSH Terminal of Cloudways Platform.

-You need an SFTP client to connect to your server remotely.
-In this demonstration, we are using a free third-party tool called FileZilla, which is available on Windows and macOS, but you can also use any other client.
-Please make sure to download such tools only from their official website to always get the latest available version.
+• You need an SFTP client to connect to your server remotely.
+In this demonstration, we are using a free third-party tool called FileZilla, available on Windows and macOS, but you can also use any other client.
+Please download such tools only from their official website to always get the latest available version.

 Using Master Credentials